ANRChoucas/covikoa/README.md

 **Case study #2**

-> Note that terms in italic are part of the Choucas Alert Ontology (their meaning can be found in French in Viry & Villanova, 2020, or in english on [http://purl.org/loac](http://purl.org/loac))
+> Note that terms in italic are part of the Choucas Alert Ontology (their meaning can be found in French in Viry & Villanova, 2020, *L’Ontologie d’Alerte Choucas : de la modélisation des connaissances à un outil support d’un raisonnement géovisuel*, or in english on [http://purl.org/loac](http://purl.org/loac))

 In case studies 2-3-4 we want to present the data from the *alert* to a rescuer in an intelligent way:
 - before presenting him/her with the *alert* data, we want to add context data from OpenStreetMap